MarkoSterk/PyJolt/README.md

 auth: Auth = Auth()
 ```

 The Auth class inherits from the PyJolt Authentication class.
-The user must implement the user_loader and role_check methods.
+The user must implement the user_loader and role_check (optional) methods.
 These methods provide logic for loading a user when a protected endpoint is requested and checking if the user has permissions.
 Above is an example which loads the user from a cookie.
 If the user is not found an AuthenticationException is raised which can be handled
 in the CustomExceptionHandler.
 If the user doesn't have required roles (role_check -> False) an UnauthorizedException exception is raised
 which can be also handled in the CustomExceptionHandler.

-The instantiated Auth class can then be imported to the factory method and initilized with the application object.
+The instantiated Auth class must be added to the application configs.

 ```
-#__init__.py

-def create_app(configs: Config) -> PyJolt:
-    .
-    .
-    .
-    from app.authentication import auth
-    auth.init_app(app)
+EXTENSIONS: List[str] = [
+    'app.extensions:db',
+    'app.extensions:migrate',
+    'app.authentication:auth'
+]
 ```

 Controller endpoints can be protected with two decorators like this: